joeappleton18/web-dev-2022-notes/sessions/week_1/README.md

 Figure 1, represents the overarching practical project that we will be working on throughout these sessions.
 We are going to be creating this application on a **single page**.
 This type of application architecture is appropriately known as a single page application (SPA).

-Using an SPA approach, the browser loads a single page, along with, what's known as, a JavaScript bundle.
+Using an SPA approach, the browser loads a single page, along with what's known as a JavaScript bundle.
 There is no need for further page reloads as the `bundle.js` file contains nearly everything the browser will need for the given session.

 This approach minimises HTTP requests and user wait time; however, the major drawback is search engines can not easily differentiate between pages in your application.
 This may not be a problem if the application is behind a login screen, as there is no need to appear in the search engines.
 If this is not the case, the solution is server-side rendering or pre-rendering, these are advanced topics that you should be aware of, but we will not cover them in your practical.

-It would not be practical for developers to construct or work on a bundle file.
+It would not be practical for developers to construct or work on a bundle file as it may bundle together many hundreds of dependencies.
 WebPack is the solution to this challenge, it allows us to bundle together multiple JavaScript files and assets.

 > > When webpack processes your application, it starts from a list of modules defined on the command line or in its config file.
 Starting from these entry points, webpack recursively builds a dependency graph that includes every module your application needs, then bundles all of those modules into a small number of bundles - often, just one - to be loaded by the browser. (webpack, 2020)